This program was formerly named Emergency Medical Technician.

 - The program will forward a selection package by email to those that meet the minimum admission requirements.

-In the selection process, applicants will be expected to write the Health Occupation Aptitude Exam (HOAE) within four weeks of receiving a selection package.
+In the selection process, applicants will be expected to write the Health Occupation Aptitude Exam (HOAE) within three weeks of receiving a selection package.
+Not completing this step within the timeline will result in you being declined from the program.

 Applicants can also arrange to write the HOAE at another educational testing centre approved by the program.
 Testing arrangements and any additional costs will be the responsibility of the prospective student.

-Applicants will be ranked bi-monthly based on their HOAE score:
+Applicants will be ranked based on their HOAE score:

 - Applicants that meet and exceed the threshold HOAE score set by the program will be offered a seat in the program until the program is full.